fukamachi/dexador/README.markdown

   - A flag if the connection keep connected even after the HTTP request.
 The default is `NIL`.
 - `max-redirects` (fixnum)
   - The limit of redirections.
 The default is `5`.
 If the redirection exceeds the limit, functions return the last response (not raise a condition).
+- `force-binary` (boolean)
+  - A flag for suppressing auto-decoding of the response body.
 - `ssl-key-file`, `ssl-cert-file`, `ssl-key-password`
   - for HTTPS connection
 - `socket`